ChpcTraining/css2024_notes/week1/day3_2025/readme.md

 Contact Information
 The app ends with a contact section, where researchers can share their email address.

-## Data Vis - STEM sections
+## STEM Sections

-Breaking Down the STEM Data Section
-Dummy Data Creation
+Create a new file called app_stem.py and copy the following code:

 I created three DataFrames (physics_data, astronomy_data, weather_data) with sample data that mirrors real-world research contexts.
 Physics data includes experimental results with energy levels and dates.